All You Need in One Place

 - Until now we have only really looked at the groups of elements around the edges of the periodic table, like the halogens, noble gases and alkali metals.
 These groups have very distinct properties that make them a bit easier to study and learn about.

-This module is all about the transition metals and the d-block, which is right in the middle of the periodic table!
+This module is all about the transition metals and the d-block, the middle section of the periodic table.

 - Variable oxidation states, such as Fe (II) and Fe (III)